Definition of Proof of Ownership. What is Proof of Ownership of the Business?

 Sometimes Business Owners cannot prove ownership of a business that is required to close a business loan.

-How to prove business ownership in other ways?
+How to prove business ownership and proof the business exists in other ways?
 What is the lender is asking for?
 There are other options in addition to the ones listed above.

 If you cannot prove ownership now, review fixes below: